Contract Management Pro: From zero to adoption

 Guided setup north star: make the sequence visible

-In parallel to partner-supported implementations, we worked on a north star direction for admin setup.
-This was vision work, not fully productised yet, designed to reduce the black box feeling and make completion predictable.
+In parallel to partner-supported implementations, we explored a north star direction for admin setup.
+This was vision work, not fully productised yet, designed to remove the “black box” feeling and make completion predictable.

-Turning template configuration and Word mapping into a guided step with examples and checkpoints
+• Turn template configuration and Word mapping into a guided step with examples, checkpoints, and clear “this is correct” signals.

 Impact, the way it actually unfolded